ampproject/amp.dev/_reference/validation_errors.md

   </tr>
 </table>

-This error occurs anytime the validator finds unescaped [Mustache partial](https://mustache.github.io/mustache.5.html) in an attribute value.
+This error occurs anytime the validator finds a [Mustache partial](https://mustache.github.io/mustache.5.html) in an attribute value.